 Fixed Time, Variable Scope

-Keep the Team Understaffed on Purpose
+Keep the Team Constrained on Purpose

 Keep planning simple: ask what you want to build over what time frame, how many people you need to actually do it, and what the relative priorities are.
 Don't overthink the process.
 A clear bet table with honest appetite sizing does more than an elaborate sprint planning ceremony.